 The formula for the means test is quite complex, but in short, it works as follows:

 First, the debtor’s “current monthly income” must be determined.
-“Current monthly income” is defined as the average of the last six months income received by the debtor, excluding benefits received under the Social Security Act, payments to victims of war crimes, and payments to victims of international or domestic terrorism.
+“Current monthly income” is defined as the average of the last six months income received by the debtor excluding benefits received under the Social Security Act, payments to victims of war crimes, payments to victims of international or domestic terrorism, benefits received due to disability or combat related injury/death, and payments made by the federal government in response to COVID-19.
 11 U.S.C. § 101(10A).
 The debtor’s “current monthly income” (on an annualized basis—i.e., multiplied by twelve) must then be compared to the “median family income” for his state.
 The median incomes for each state can be found at http://www.justice.gov/ust/eo/bapcpa/meanstesting.htm.
-As of May 1, 2020, median incomes for Texas based on household size are: $50,902 (one person); $66,899 (two people); $73,948 (three people); $86,259 (four people) ; https://www.justice.gov/ust/eo/bapcpa/20200501/bci_data/median_income_table.htm.
+As of May 15, 2021, median incomes for Texas based on household size are: $52,953 (one person); $71,287 (two people); $77,110 (three people); $89,196 (four people) ; https://www.justice.gov/ust/eo/bapcpa/20210515/bci_data/median_income_table.htm.
 If the debtor’s current monthly income is lower than the state median, no presumption of abuse arises, and the debtor is allowed to file a Chapter 7 case.
 11 U.S.C. § 707(b).

 If, however, the debtor’s current monthly income exceeds the state median, the “means test” applies and the debtor must calculate certain expense amounts based on IRS standards in order to determine if the debtor is eligible for a Chapter 7 bankruptcy.
 These allowed expenses are deducted from the current monthly income and then multiplied by sixty (in other words, the total amount over five years) to arrive at “disposable income.”
+Disposable income excludes benefits received under the CARES Act, child support payments, foster care payments, and disability payments for a dependent child.
 If disposable income is greater than (1) 25 percent of the debtor’s nonpriority unsecured debt or $8,175, whichever is greater, or (2) $13,650, a presumption of abuse arises.
 11 U.S.C. § 707(b)(2)(A).
 (Nonpriority unsecured claims include obligations such as credit card and medical-related debts.)
 Unless this presumption is rebutted, the case may be dismissed or converted to a Chapter 13 case.

 It is worth noting that the concept of “current monthly income” also impacts certain calculations for Chapter 13 repayment plans.
 11 U.S.C. § 1325(b).
-For debtors whose annualized “current monthly income” is less than the applicable state median but who nevertheless file a Chapter 13 bankruptcy, the repayment plan must be no longer than three years (unless there is court approval for a period of up to five years).
-11 U.S.C. § 1322(d)(2).
+For debtors whose annualized “current monthly income” is less than the applicable state median but who nevertheless file a Chapter 13 bankruptcy, the repayment plan must be no longer than three years (unless there is court approval for cause for a period of up to five years or material hardship due to COVID-19 for a period up to seven years).
+11 U.S.C. § 1322(d)(2), § 1329(d)(2).
 If the debtor’s “current monthly income” is equal to or greater than the applicable state median, the plan generally must be for no longer than five years.
 11 U.S.C. § 1322(d)(1).